ONSdigital/csvcubed/external-docs/docs/guides/configuration/unit-configuration.md

 A data cube must have at least one unit defined to be considered valid.

-Measures can be defined and configured in two different ways.
+Units can be defined and configured in two different ways.
 The method you should use depends on how units are used in your data set.

 If an observations column in your cube uses the same unit for all observation values, then the unit should be defined